 Mediation Q & A

 Mediation is an effective way of resolving disputes out-of-court.
-The parties involved, enter the process accompanied by their lawyers and along with the assistance of an independent objective Mediator they negotiate, with the goal of reaching an agreement which will resolve their dispute.
-The aforementioned agreement is included in the Settlement Agreement which follows specific requirements in order to be enforceable.
+The parties involved, take part in the process accompanied by their lawyers and along with the assistance of a neutral Mediator, they negotiate in order to reach an agreement which will resolve their dispute.
+The terms of the aforementioned agreement are included in the Settlement Agreement which follows specific requirements in order to be enforceable.

-The process of mediation was included in the Greek legal system with law
+The process of mediation is regulated in the Greek legal system according to law no 4640/2019.

 The Mediator is an objective third party, facilitator of a negotiating procedure, who has been trained and accredited accordingly so as to be able to neutralize the tension between the parties involved in a negotiation, promote constructive dialogue and finally facilitate in the reaching of an agreement.